danieljprice/splash/docs/settings.rst

 be changed.

-To plot the line only with no particles, turn off gas particles using the “turn on/off particles by type option” from the o) submenu.
+To plot the line only with no particles, turn off gas particles using the “turn on/off particles by type option” from :ref:`sec:opts`.

 Plotting multiple lines with different colours/line styles and a legend
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~